wujy28/tp/docs/DeveloperGuide.md

       Expected: No patient is added.
 Error details shown in the status message.
 Patient list remains the same.

    4. Other incorrect add commands to try: `add`, `add Wo Meiyou T0365867F`<br>
-      Expected: Similar to previous.
+      Expected: Similar to the previous case.

 2. Adding a patient with both required and optional prefixes

-   1. Prerequisites: None of existing patients have either name `Ingot Gold` or IC number `T0482756J`. (else you may replace the name and/or ic number specified in the test cases)
+   1. Prerequisites: None of existing patients have either name `Ingot Gold` or IC number `T0482756J`. (else you may replace the name and/or IC number specified in the test cases)

    2. Test case: `add n/Ingot Gold i/T0482756J g/MALE b/20/05/2004 p/87654487 e/goldie@email.com a/Old Town Road 1
       pr/HIGH t/critical`<br>